 Arizona sat across the table from me at Union Station last night.
-More specifically, Jim Wiltbank, pastor of St Francis in the Foothills UMC, here in DC for a couple of days for meetings on behalf of those currently in sanctuary within churches...I wrote about meeting Francisco during my time in Tucson a couple of months ago, a gentle and humble man seeking to have his final deportation orders removed that he can safely remain with his family.
-In Francisco's case, he clearly falls under eligibility of the President's recent executive order: He has been in the United States for 18 years, has five children who are US citizens and has the same job for over a decade.
-The problem is that the executive order won't begin to come into play for another six months and without some sort of documentation that protects Francisco from being deported...well, it is much safer for Francisco in Arizona to remain inside St Francis in the Foothills.
+More specifically, Jim Wiltbank, pastor of St Francis in the Foothills UMC, here in DC for a couple of days for meetings on behalf of those currently in sanctuary within churches...I wrote about meeting Francisco during my time in Tucson a couple of months ago, a gentle and humble man seeking to have his final deportation orders removed so that he can safely remain with his family.
+In Francisco's case, he clearly falls under eligibility of the President's recent executive order: He has been in the United States for 18 years, has five children who are US citizens and has held the same job for over a decade.
+The challenge is that the executive order won't come into play for another six months and without some sort of documentation that protects Francisco from being deported...well, it is much safer for Francisco in Arizona to remain inside St Francis in the Foothills.
 So last night over double chocolate chip cookies and bottled water, Jim and I caught up on the past couple of months.
 He shared about the meetings that had happened, the upcoming meetings of today with DHS, and how Francisco is doing.
 I talked about my recent move to Reston (only a week and a half ago!) and I confessed I found it hard to share about my time in Arizona; that it felt risky, that I was wrestling with the songs to write, what to say, when to say it.

 The strength of Jim Wiltbank is most profoundly felt through his encouragement.
 Mormon missions turned elementary school teacher turned Methodist pastor, this man understands the power of relationship, listening and good stories.
 He told me the best adventures are ones where we jump and build our wings as we fall....so SCARY!